-I meet in person with all my clients in advance of their equine photography sessions.
-During that meeting, I always ask clients if they have any questions about their upcoming horse photoshoot.
+I meet with all my clients in advance of their equine photography sessions.
+During that meeting, I always ask clients if they have any questions about their upcoming horse portrait session.
 And almost without fail, I get the question, “What if my horse doesn’t behave during his photoshoot?”

 What if my Horse Doesn’t Behave During his Photoshoot?